 top of page

-Technology is a question - not just an answer
+Technology is a question as well as an answer

 The UK got a sense of this in the first summer of the pandemic, in 2020, when thousands of teenagers marched on the streets of London complaining about the algorithm that had marked their school exams because physical exam halls were not feasible amidst the lockdown.